The Best Air Purifiers for Allergies

-True HEPA means it removes at least 99.97% of airborne particles that are 0.3 microns or larger.
-While technical there is a better way to compare filters.
+A true HEPA filter means it removes at least 99.97% of airborne particles that are 0.3 microns or larger.
+While technical, there is a better way to compare filters.

 A true HEPA air cleaner will remove the most difficult airborne particulates.
 Meaning the smallest sized particles - those with the smallest since in microns.